-14.1 Developer contributions have been secured by way of a Section 106 Agreement under outline planning permission reference 20/00844/OUT.
+14.1 Developer contributions have been secured by way of a Section 106 Agreement under outline planning permission reference 20/00844/OUT, including 10% affordable housing provision.
+This application (Phase 1 of the development) will provide a total of 3 affordable dwellings with the remaining 7 to come forward in phase 2.
 No further contributions or obligations are sought.